-Amounts payable to trading partners were \$138,120 and \$162,228 as of September 30, 2014 and 2013, respectively.
-For FY 2014, amounts were principally owed to GSA administrative support services.
-For FY 2013, amounts were principally owed to the Department of Homeland Security (DHS), the GPO, and the Office of Personnel Management (OPM) for guard services, printing services, and human resources support services, respectively.
+Amounts payable to trading partners were \$177,712 and \$138,120 as of September 30, 2015 and 2014, respectively.
+For FY 2015, amounts were principally owed to GSA for administrative support services.
+For FY 2014, amounts were principally owed to GSA and the Government Printing Office for administrative support services and printing services, respectively.

-The amounts reported below as real estate taxes payable, \$591,693 and \$536,741, represent unpaid property taxes for the periods (1) January 1, 2014 to September, 2014, and (2) January 1, 2013 to September 30, 2013, respectively.
-These amounts represent taxes that are invoiced and generally paid annually by September for the previous calendar year to the GSA.
-Thus, each fiscal year the Commission recognizes twelve months of real estate tax expense - three months of actual expense (Oct.-Dec.) and nine months of accrued expense (Jan.-Sep.).
+The amounts reported below as real estate taxes payable, \$727,810 and \$591,693, represent unpaid property taxes for the periods (1) January 1, 2015 to September 30, 2015, and (2) January 1, 2014 to September 30, 2014, respectively.
+These amounts represent taxes that are invoiced and generally paid annually by September for the previous calendar year to GSA.
+Thus, each fiscal year the Commission recognizes twelve months of real estate tax expense - three months of actual expense (Oct-Dec) and nine months of accrued expense (Jan-Sep).